risc0/zeth/README.md

 # zeth

-NOTICE: Zeth has recently been revised to utilize [reth](https://github.com/paradigmxyz/reth) instead of just [revm](https://github.com/bluealloy/revm).
-Some features that may be mentioned in the rest of the readme, are still being re-added:
-* Release builds

 Zeth is an open-source ZK execution-layer block prover for Ethereum and Optimism built on the RISC Zero zkVM.

-Zeth makes it possible to *prove* that a given block is valid (i.e., is the result of applying the given list of transactions to the parent block) *without* relying on the validator or sync committees.
+Zeth makes it possible to *prove* that a given sequence of blocks is valid (i.e., is the result of applying the given lists of transactions starting from the parent block) *without* relying on the validator or sync committees.
-This is because Zeth does *all* the work needed to construct a new block *from within the zkVM*, including:
+This is because Zeth does *all* the work needed to execute blocks *from within the zkVM*, including:

 * Verifying transaction signatures.
 * Verifying account & storage state against the parent block’s state root.